 If your employees understand the reasons for these policies, they are much more likely to accept them.
-Otherwise, you create an environment where your employees not only avoid or outright violate your security policies on a regular basis – they will stop considering it wrong to do so.
+Otherwise, you create an environment where your employees not only avoid or outright violate your security policies – they will stop considering it wrong to do so.

 6) Your cybersecurity systems invade your employees’ privacy

-Your cybersecurity policies include rules concerning mobile devices, network connections, download monitoring, building access, and a lot more that could potentially give you access to a boatload of personal information about your employees.
-Our cell phones, in particular, have become local repositories for everything that we personally might need or want, including information that extends into the “extremely personal.”
+Your cybersecurity policies include rules for mobile devices, network connections, download monitoring, building access, and a lot more.
+That gives you access to a boatload of personal information about your employees.
+Cell phones alone have become repositories for our entire personal lives, including information that extends into the “extremely personal.”

 The security software that you require your employees to use in their devices will likely give you access to a ton of information, depending on how it’s set up.
-Even if you don’t use that technology to be horribly creepy or perverted, there are a lot of ways that you can misuse the information your cybersecurity system gives you that will erode trust between you and your employees, like using a location tracker when they call in sick, monitoring their network access to see who is leaving the office early, reading personal emails sent from the company’s email account, and more.
+There are a lot of ways that you can misuse the information your cybersecurity system gives you, like using a location tracker when they call in sick, monitoring network access to see who leaves early, reading personal emails sent from the company’s email account, and more.

-Your cybersecurity policies are in place for one reason, and one reason only – to secure your company from cyber threats.
-Using any of those tools for any purpose other than security is an invasion of privacy, a breach of trust, and quite possibly illegal.
+Your cybersecurity policies are in place for one reason: to secure your company from cyber threats.
+Using security policies or tools for any purpose other than security is an invasion of privacy, a breach of trust, and quite possibly illegal.

 7) Cybersecurity training is a low priority

 Your first line of defense against cyber attacks is the vigilance of your employees.